ptjung/turing/README.md

 <hr>

 #### Neural Network
 The first ever neural network in Turing!
-This includes a test program and a neural network class -- it takes in sets of input and output from the named .txt files in its directory.
-Then, new output is generated over input (in the form <tt><i>i{ i}</i></tt>) from the user interface.
+This includes a test program and a neural network class -- it takes in sets of input and output from the named <tt>.txt</tt> files in its directory.
+Then, new output is generated over input (<tt><i>i{ i}</i></tt>) from the user interface.
+Please note that the input <tt>.txt</tt> file can accept multiple input parameters (columns), but the output <tt>.txt</tt> file can accept only one parameter.

 <a href="https://github.com/PtJung/Turing/tree/master/neural-network">Link</a>, updated last on August 9, 2019.